-The Office of Research Compliance (RSCP), a unit of the Vice Provost for Research & Innovation, is responsible for ensuring institutional compliance with federal and state regulatory requirements and University policies pertaining to sponsored and unsponsored research.
+The Office of Research Compliance (RSCP), a unit of the Office of Research & Innovation, is responsible for ensuring institutional compliance with federal and state regulatory requirements and University policies pertaining to sponsored and unsponsored research.
 RSCP also operates the Central Laboratory Animal Facility (CLAF) which is responsible for the housing and care of all non-agricultural animals used in research, training, and teaching activities at the University.

 All University research, teaching, and training activities involving animals covered